pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-GenericConsole.md

 ## Setting the screen mode

 Some of the platforms support alternate screen modes, these can be switched to using: `console_ioctl(IOCTL_GENCON_SET_MODE, &mode)`.
-At present this functionality is available to the CPC (Modes 0,1,2) and MC-1000 (Mode 0 = text, Mode 1 = graphics)
+At present this functionality is available to the CPC (Modes 0,1,2) and MC-1000 (Mode 0 = text, Mode 1 = graphics).
+For more information see the individual port page.